Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Very slow clearance

 In addition to cardiac catheterization, other diagnostic modalities such as TEE and cardiac magnetic resonance (CMR) imaging may be a useful supplement to TTE in the diagnostic process.
-The 2020 ACC/AHA Guidelines recommend the use of CMR, cardiac catheterization, or TEE for the assessment of left ventricular systolic function, systolic and diastolic volumes, aortic size, and AR severity in patients with moderate or severe AR and suboptimal transthoracic echocardiography (TTE) images or a discrepancy between clinical and TTE findings.
-[Otto 2020: p35A (e106, 4.3.1)]
+The 2020 ACC/AHA Guidelines recommend the use of CMR, cardiac catheterization, or TEE for the assessment of left ventricular systolic function, systolic and diastolic volumes, aortic size, and AR severity in patients with moderate or severe AR and suboptimal TTE images or a discrepancy between clinical and TTE findings (Otto CM, et al. Circulation.
+2020;34A[e106, 4.3.1).

 In addition to its auxiliary utility in the diagnosis of aortic regurgitation, CMR can also be used to assess paravalvular leakage following transcatheter aortic valve replacement (TAVR; see the “Treatment” section below), although echocardiography is still the preferred imaging modality.
-The advantages of CMR include the ability to measure regurgitant volume irrespective of regurgitant jet number or morphology, the ability to measure regurgitant volume for multiple valve lesions, and the high reproducibility of measurements.
-[Zoghbi 2019: p5A, p17A] Current limitations of CMR include high operating costs, access to scanners, and lack of expertise applying the technique to valve disease.
-[Zoghbi 2019: p17B]
+The advantages of CMR include the ability to measure regurgitant volume irrespective of regurgitant jet number or morphology, the ability to measure regurgitant volume for multiple valve lesions, and the high reproducibility of measurements (Zoghbi WA, et al. J Am Soc Echocardiogr.
+2019;5a,17a).
+Current limitations of CMR include high operating costs, access to scanners, and lack of expertise applying the technique to valve disease (Zoghbi WA, et al. J Am Soc Echocardiogr.
+2019;17b).

-The ECG in patients with aortic regurgitation is non-specific and may show left ventricular hypertrophy and left atrial enlargement.
+The ECG in patients with aortic regurgitation is nonspecific and may show left ventricular hypertrophy and left atrial enlargement.
 In acute aortic regurgitation, sinus tachycardia due to the increased sympathetic tone may be the only abnormality on ECG.
 The chest radiograph is also nonspecific in aortic regurgitation.
-Cardiomegaly is present in patients with chronic AR.
-In acute AR, pulmonary edema is almost universally present.
-If the AR is associated with aortic dissection, the mediastinum may appear widened.
+Cardiomegaly is present in patients with chronic aortic regurgitation.
+In acute aortic regurgitation, pulmonary edema is almost universally present.
+If the aortic regurgitation is associated with aortic dissection, the mediastinum may appear widened.

 Treatment – Aortic Regurgitation